diskoverdata/diskover-docs/source_files/user_inferface_overview.md

 V) **Extension**: Will show all the file extensions found in the path you are pointing to or search query you ran.

-W) Features will be explained later in this guide:
+W) Features will be explained later in this guide, but you can click on the links below to go directly to that section:
 >- [Select All and Unselect All](#line_selection)
 >- [Tag](#tags)
 >- [Export](#export)